WHY would Power be a mystery, and even potentially, the mystery?

 BECAUSE, imagining that Power runs on a line like a train does, I can’t predict when I will encounter a railroad switch: one moment I am in my Power, the next I lost it!

 And right here is the bug to my Power program – in my quest for security!
-I am yet to have the courage to do the hardest thing ever: surrender my “free will” and the illusion of control that comes with it!
-Come to think of it, Power is another word for “will” — willpower!
+I am yet to have the courage to do the hardest thing ever: surrender my “free will,” and the illusion of control that comes with it!
+Come to think of it, Power is linked to “will” — willpower!

 “Everything in the world is about sex except sex.
 Sex is about power.”― Oscar Wilde

 Sex is about Power, because to fully enjoy either of them, I must let go, and accept to be vulnerable.
 Indeed, when I’m in my head, I can’t get NO satisfaction.
 I must surrender my will which, all together, is a very scary proposition… What if I did let go, and still failed?
 And even scarier, what if I were to succeed in my creation?

 That’s the railroad switch – when I begin to fear that I won’t be “enough” to deal with a situation.
 To hide my sense of inadequacy, I now misuse my Power, and get on the wrong “line.”
 Either my words try to control you (e.g.; “you should make more money”), or they try to control me (“I should make more money”).

 These Power games I play – of wanting to be a top and dominate “you,” or to be a bottom and submit to “you” – are joy killers (unless, of course, I’d enter them consensually).
 Joy comes when the battle of sex disappears.
 When the male and female parts of me melt into each other; the woman is no longer the woman, the man is no longer the man.
 I forget my own identity, and become just like a yin yang circle, one energy reaching and merging into the other.